geerlingguy/drupal-pi/README.md

 These directions assume you're working either directly on your Raspberry Pi, running Raspbian Lite, or remotely logged into the Pi via SSH:

   1. Download the latest 'Raspbian Lite' image from the [Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/)†.
-  2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card:
+  1. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card:
      1. Unmount the microSD card: `diskutil unmountDisk /dev/disk2`
-    2. Write the image to the microSD card: `pv yyyy-mm-dd-raspbian-jessie-lite.img | sudo dd of=/dev/rdisk2 bs=1m`
+     1. Write the image to the microSD card: `pv yyyy-mm-dd-raspbian-stretch-lite.img | sudo dd of=/dev/rdisk2 bs=1m`
-    3. Ensure SSH is enabled by adding an 'ssh' file to the boot volume: `touch /Volumes/boot/ssh`
+     1. Ensure SSH is enabled by adding an 'ssh' file to the boot volume: `touch /Volumes/boot/ssh`
-  3. Once Raspbian Lite is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
+  1. Once Raspbian Lite is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
-  4. Boot up the Raspberry Pi.
+  1. Boot up the Raspberry Pi.
 Once booted, log in (default username is `pi` and default password is `raspberry`), and run `sudo raspi-config`.
      1. Set a better password for the Pi's default user account.
-    2. Scroll down to 'Finished', hit return, and reboot the Raspberry Pi.
+     1. Scroll down to 'Finished', hit return, and reboot the Raspberry Pi.
-  5. Once rebooted, connect the Pi to your local network either via [WiFi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) or wired ethernet.
+  1. Once rebooted, connect the Pi to your local network either via [WiFi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) or wired ethernet.
-  6. Log back in (either on the Pi directly or via SSH).q
+  1. Log back in (either on the Pi directly or via SSH).q
   7. Install Git and Ansible: `sudo apt-get update && sudo apt-get install -y python-dev python-pip libffi-dev git && sudo pip install ansible`
-  8. Test the Ansible installation: `ansible --version` (should output the Ansible version).
+  1. Test the Ansible installation: `ansible --version` (should output the Ansible version).

 ## Install LEMP software stack and Drupal